steelydylan/atomic-lab/docs/getting-started.md

 Options:
-  --src Theme/Components directory (this directory will be compiled to the dist directory) [string] --dist The directory Where Atomic Lab page will be created [string] --server The directory Where you want to check on the browser [string] --markup You can choose from html/ejs/jade/haml [string]
+  --src Theme/Components directory (this directory will be compiled to the dist directory) [string] --dist The directory Where Atomic Lab page will be created [string] --markup You can choose from html/ejs/jade/haml [string]
 ```